NethServer/docs/administrator-manual/en/webtop5.rst

 Mobile devices based on Android instead only support calendars and contacts (activities are not natively supported), but only on the calendars are supported folders / categories, without including colors using the native application Google Calendar.

-Installing and using the CloudCal application: https://play.google.com/store/apps/details?id=net.cloudcal.cal&hl=en you can change the colors associated with each calendar, including shared ones.
+Installing and using the CloudCal application: .. _CloudCal: https://pselis.com/cloudcal/
+you can change the colors associated with each calendar, including shared ones.

 On Android devices the contacts from shared phone books arrive in a single indistinguishable container,